 Once your return is accepted, unfortunately the banking information you provided on the return cannot be changed.
 If the information that was entered was invalid or incorrect, the bank should refuse the deposit.
 When this happens, the IRS and/or state(s) will issue a check in the amount of the refund and mail it to the address that listed on your return.

 If you opted to have the software fees deducted from your refund, the refund goes to a third-party financial institution (not to E-file.com).
 This financial institution acts like an escrow service.
 When the financial institution receives a taxpayer’s refund, they pay us for the software and deposit the balance to the customer.
-If this bank is unable to deposit to the account information provided, they will either mail the taxpayer a check or return the refund to the IRS.
+If this bank is unable to deposit the refund to the account information provided, they will either mail the taxpayer a check or return the refund to the IRS.
 If the refund is returned to the IRS, the IRS will mail a check to the name and address listed on the return.